kapilsuryawanshi/ReminderCLI/README.md

 - Future reminder time (if repeated)

 The dialog includes these buttons:
-- **Stop**: Dismisses the reminder and prevents it from showing again
+- **Remove**: Dismisses the reminder and prevents it from showing again
 - **Snooze for 5 min**: Dismisses the reminder and shows it again after 5 minutes
 - **Repeat**: Dismisses the reminder but repeats it after the original duration or at the original time

+### Daemon Error Handling

+The daemon includes crash detection and error handling:
+- If the daemon encounters an error, it displays an error popup to notify the user
+- The daemon attempts to continue running after most errors
+- If there is a fatal error, a popup is shown before the daemon exits
+- The daemon will automatically retry after errors with a short delay

 ## Project Structure

 - `reminder.py`: Main entry point and command-line interface
-- `database.py`: SQLite database operations
+- `database.py`: SQLite database operations with proper resource management
-- `reminder_daemon.py`: Background daemon process
+- `reminder_daemon.py`: Background daemon process with error handling
 - `reminder_dialog.py`: Modal dialog implementation
 - `requirements.txt`: Python dependencies
+- `PRD.txt`: Product Requirements Document
+- `README.md`: This documentation file

 ## Example Usage